- Products Offered: Home, Mobile

 - Additional Features: GPS, Multiperson Monitoring, Wall-mounted Button,Check-in Service, Lockbox

 MobileHelp first appeared on the market back in 2006.
-Even though it is relatively new in the world of mobile alert systems, the company still manages to include many products in their offering.
-None of their solutions require a landline, and they were one of the first companies to introduce cellular coverage for seniors on the go.
+Even though it is relatively new in the world of mobile alert systems, the company still manages to offer a lot of products.
+None of its solutions require a landline, and the company was one of the first companies to introduce cellular coverage for seniors on the go.

 We went through a few MobileHelp reviews and discovered that the company is the subject of praise for numerous reasons.
 Encouraged by the positive feedback, we decided to see in person whether the company can live up to its reputation.

-Due to the full menu of medical alert devices they offer, the company nowadays serves a customer base numbering in the tens of thousands.
-Their range of products includes one in-home and two on-the-go solutions.
+Due to the full menu of medical alert devices MobileHelp offers, the company nowadays serves a customer base numbering in the tens of thousands.
+The company’s range of products includes one in-home and two on-the-go solutions.
 These solutions help seniors live independently and can reassure families that their loved one is safe and sound.
-Moreover, the company brought another innovation to the market—a MobileHelp smart watch that doubles as a medical alert system.
+Moreover, the company brought another innovation to the market—a MobileHelp smartwatch that doubles as a medical alert system.

-As expected, all of their packages connect to the call center.
+As expected, all of the MobileHelp packages connect to the call center.
 In addition, the company invented an app that unlocks numerous useful features.
 Every package also comes with free access to this app, but only on a standard level.
-We’ll discuss this below, but for now let’s stick to outlining the pros and cons of their systems.
+We’ll discuss this below, but for now, let’s stick to outlining the pros and cons of the systems.

 Overall, this is quite a simple device, a good choice for people who are homebound or just prefer staying at home.
 The installation won’t take much of your time either.
 To learn more about this system, don’t miss our in-depth MobileHelp Classic review.

 The mobile device offers an unlimited range.
-However, be aware that the pendant’s range is 600 feet from the base unit and 350 feet from the mobile device.
+However, be aware that the pendant’s range is 600 feet from the base unit.
 This means that if you need protection on the go, carrying the pendant is not enough.
 Luckily, the mobile device is small and lightweight, making it easy to be worn.

 The watch comes with a desktop charger and a USB charging cable.
 The battery can last up to two days between full charges.
 A potential drawback is the lack of senior-friendly extras, like what the Freedom Guardian, for example, offers.
 This watch is packed with fitness features, which is not very useful for elderly adults, but it misses a much more important feature: fall detection.